ubiquity-os/permit-generation/README.md

 Mixed feelings on the following:

-`task` - Payments can possibly be for any reason from any plugin developer in our system, but in the foreseeable future I think that they should be associated with a GitHub issue.
+- `task` - Payments can possibly be for any reason from any plugin developer in our system, but in the foreseeable future (for V1) I think that they should be associated with a GitHub issue, or not.
-`transfer` - For automatically transferring the funds vs generating a permit.
+- `transfer` - For automatically transferring the funds vs generating a permit.
 If we have access to the private key, we have the ability to make a transfer on their behalf.

 ### Processing